 In contrast, some of the biggest product launch failures likely overlooked key consumer behavior insights when creating their product.
 Instead, they often shape new functionality that is complimentary to the core product, instead of developing functions that provide users with ways to apply their creativity in relation to how and why they use the product.

-Consider Facebook Home, the company’s mobile-based application for Android which launched last April, and promised an immersive fully-integrated experience that put people first.
+Consider Facebook Home, the company’s mobile-based application for Android [which launched in 2013], and promised an immersive fully-integrated experience that put people first.
 The app did exactly that, presenting content from Facebook that dominates the entire screen and does not allow for user customization of other apps.

 While the idea was sound (putting people before apps), overlooked was the fact that that many of those people bought an Android specifically because of the personalization options it provides.
 Mark Zuckerberg later noted Facebook Home has gained users “much slower than expected”, and more recently unbundled their messaging app from the mobile app to give users more choices.